 In Japan, Wrapping cloths are a tradition (known as furoshiki).

-While Japanese culture is not alone in using fabric wrapping, furoshiki has a distinctive style reflecting Japanese interest in ceremony, beauty, multi-functional objects and thoughtful detail in approach to everyday living.
+While Japanese culture is not alone in using fabric wrapping, furoshiki has a distinctive style reflecting Japanese interest in ceremony, beauty, multi-functional objects and thoughtfulness in detail as an approach to everyday living.

-Cloth wrapping has been used for over 1200 years in Japan and the word furoshiki came about during the Edo period (1603-1868) when the cloths were commonly used in bath houses to wrap clothes and as a bath mat.
-The word furoshiki means 'bath spread'.
+Cloth wrappings have been used for over 1200 years in Japan and the word "furoshiki", meaning "bath spread", dates back to the Edo period (1603-1868) when the cloths were commonly used in bath houses to wrap clothes and as a bath mat.

 Over time, the Japanese developed a multitude of uses and patterns that are both elegant and functional.
 One furoshiki cloth can be used as:

 a way of wrapping clothes when travelling

 In our store, there are many patterns you can choose, if you have any questions, please feel free to contact us.

 ※ The color may differ from the actual one depending on the coloration condition of the monitor.

 Shipping Methods (World)